Internet of Things: Connecting Devices, Data, and Smarter Services

 What’s Next / Future Trends

 AI is making IoT smarter — allowing apps to not just display data, but make predictions and automate actions.
-Expect growth in edge computing, privacy-preserving device analytics, and more app-to-hardware standardisation.
+Expect growth in edge computing, privacy‑preserving device analytics, and more app‑to‑hardware standardisation.
+Read about the future of IoT technologies.

 Related Terms